 1. Indonesian Satay: Satay is meat skewers that are cooked over coals.
 These juicy skewers are usually served with rice cakes (ketupat) with peanut sauce poured over the satay.
 It is a national dish conceived by street vendors and has been one of most celebrated food in Indonesia.

 2. Beef Rendang: This dish originated from Padang, Sumatra.
 Padang food is famous for its spiciness and richness in flavor.
 You definitely have to try Beef Rendang.
 It is somehow similar to Beef Curry but without the broth.
 We get to appreciate this dish because it take forever to cook to get that tenderness out of the beef.
 Try this Padang cuisine.

 3. Fried Rice: Nasi Goreng (Fried Rice) is considered Indonesia’s national dish.
 It is the most versatile dish.
 You can mix it with veggies, chicken, beef, seafood.
 What makes Indonesian Fried Rice different is the use of sweet, thick soy sauce called keycap (ketchup) and garnished with acar, pickled cucumber and carrots.
 Others prefer adding sambal (hot chili sauce).

 4. Nasi Rawon: Nasi Rawon is a dish made of beef stew from East Java.
-Rawon has this nutty flavour and a deep, black color from the use of keluak nut.
+Rawon has this nutty flavor and a deep, black color from the use of keluak nut.
 It is rich in flavor.
 This dish is best enjoyed with a bowl of rice.
 Yummy and hearty at the same time.
 Find out for yourself.

 5. Sop Buntut (Oxtail Soup): The title says it all.
 It is a soup with Oxtail as its main hero.
 Although believed that oxtail soup was invented in London in the seventeenth century but this Indonesian version of oxtail soup is popular as ever.
 It is a healthy and hearty soup loved by many people.
 The oxtail is usually fried or barbecued and combined with a soup base.